compleatang/legal-markdown/README.md

 ## How to Use This Gem?

-After the gem has finished its installation on your system then you can simply type `$> legalmd [filename]` where the filename is the file (in whatever flavor of markdown you use).
+After the gem has finished its installation on your system then you can simply type `$> md2legal [filename]` where the filename is the file (in whatever flavor of markdown you use).
 The gem will parse the file and output the same filename.
-If you prefer to output as a different filename (which will allow you to keep the YAML front-matter), then you simply type `$> legalmd [input-filename] [output-filename]`.
+If you prefer to output as a different filename (which will allow you to keep the YAML front-matter), then you simply type `$> md2legal [output-filename] [input-filename]`.

 # YAML Front-Matter